 The Arts Program

-The purpose of the program is to help each boy develop his own creative style while introducing basic art techniques and the proper use of art equipment and materials.
-Teachers draw on subject matter close to the student’s world: his own experiences, seasons and holidays, family and the environment.
+TThe purpose of the program is to help each boy develop his own creative style while introducing basic art techniques and the proper use of art equipment and materials.
+While the boys are constantly reflecting on and expressing their own experiences, each project is inspired by art history and visual culture so that the boys can locate their artistic practices in a larger context.
 Much of the work is interdisciplinary and connected with classroom curriculum.
-Drawing, painting, clay work and sculpture, printing and general design work are approached in each successive grade at a slightly more advanced level.
+Drawing, painting, ceramics, sculpture, printmaking, graphic design and textile arts are approached in each successive grade at a slightly more advanced level.
 Field trips to various museums extend the classroom experience.

 The Music Program

-The purpose of the Lower School music program is to help each boy discover and develop his natural love of music.
-Five major areas of study and performance are used to heighten awareness and understanding of musical concepts as well as provide a means of self-expression and enjoyment: singing, playing instruments, listening, movement and notation.
+The purpose of the Lower School music program is to help each boy discover and develop his natural love of music, as well as to provide him with the tools and knowledge to understand and practice key musical concepts.
+Six major areas of study and performance are used to introduce and strengthen self-expression, skill-building, appreciation of music history, and enjoyment: singing, playing instruments, listening, movement, notation, and the study of composers.
 Singing is emphasized, and movement and dramatization often accompany songs.
-The students learn to play Orff instruments as well as other percussion instruments individually, in small groups, and in larger ensembles.
-Hearing “what’s happening” in the music, understanding the role of composers, conductors, songwriters and performers, moving to the beat and feel of the music, and reading and writing at a basic level serve to enhance each boy’s appreciation and assimilation of musical concepts.
+The students learn to play Orff instruments (such as xylophones) as well as other percussion instruments individually, in small groups, and in larger ensembles.
+Hearing “what’s happening” in the music, understanding the role of famous composers, conductors, songwriters and performers, identifying various musical instruments, moving to the beat and feel of the music, and reading and writing at a basic level serve to enhance each boy’s appreciation and assimilation of musical concepts.
 Focus on rhythm, pitch differentiation, timbre, dynamics, and improvisation is given at each grade level in greater depth.
-Integrated into the elementary music curriculum is the Composer of the Month series, in which students learn about the life and works of nine famous composers.
+Integrated into the elementary music curriculum is the Composer of the Month series, in which students learn about the life and works of nine composers – from the Baroque period to present day musicians.
 Class presentations during assemblies are given at various points throughout the school year and at special events.
+Assembly recitals and in-class opportunities provide boys who study an instrument to perform individually in front of their peers during the school day.
+In the Spring, formal recitals are held with family members in attendance.
 The two culminating performances of the year are the Holiday Program in December and the Lower School Closing Assembly in June.